 Wine is an essential ingredient in the broth for mussels, at least when cooked according to the Italian tradition.
-Use whatever you have left, given that it's of the white variety, for this classic seafood dish from Hello Glow.
+Use whatever you have left, given that it's of the white variety, for this classic seafood dish from culinary scientist Jessica Gavin.

 This summery dish from How Sweet Eats calls for two different types of spirits.
 A combination of wine and sherry helps draw out the muted sweetness of this peach basil chicken.

 Pumpkin and quinoa?
 Now that's an autumnal meal.
-This recipe from Hello Veggie calls for a cup or so of wine to keep your quinoa hydrated from the start.
+This recipe from Hello Glow calls for a cup or so of wine to keep your quinoa hydrated from the start.

 Nothing quite as comforting as warm beef stew.
 With all the spices and sauces hidden in this concoction from Chelsea's Messy Apron, you may not have any left over after dinner.
 Considering that was the goal with the last of your wine—two birds, one stone!

 Thanksgiving does not have a monopoly on turkey.
 This roasted bird, courtesy of Half-Baked Harvest, is frankly delicious any time of year, most especially when you're making it with the intention to use up the rest of your Sauvignon blanc.